 4. Walk through the beautiful and unique Ponte Sisto

 The Ponte Sisto is among the most beautiful places that crosses the Tiber, connecting Trastevere with Rome and its center.
 Therefore, visiting it is a great answer to the question "what to do in Trastevere at night".
 Across this bridge, you will find various musicians that will delight and entertain you.

 When crossing it, you should take it easy if you are looking to get some of what the street vendors have to offer.
 Thus, some pieces of their street artists will stay with you and you will take them home as a pleasant souvenir.
 Of course, don't forget to bring your camera and keep those images for a long time.

 This pedestrian bridge was built during the 15th century by order of Pope Sisto IV.
 Parts of an old Roman bridge were used.
 There are even rumors that a part of it was also made with stone from the Colosseum.
 In addition, the views towards St. Peter's dome in the Vatican are fantastic.

 Piazza Trilussa will give you a warm welcome to the Trastevere neighborhood in Rome, as it is like an appetizer.
 Among the things to do in Trastevere at night is to visit the Piazza where street artists gather.

 Its beautiful structure and steps are the right place for you to sit and relax and listen to the artists.
-In addition, the beautiful and eye-catching fountain dominates the entire Plaza, and provides a good view.
+In addition, the beautiful and eye-catching fountain dominates the entire Piazza, and provides a good view.
 Gathering there with friends or some family members, you will enjoy a cheerful and festive atmosphere.

-6. Visit the same discotheques as the Roman citizens
+6. Visit the same nightclubs as the Roman citizens

-If you like to go to parties with friends or family, it is also possible to do so during your vacation.
+If you like to go to parties with friends or family, on your vacation it is also possible to do so.
 Trastevere is characterized for being a modern and bohemian area, there are many nightclubs where you can go.
 The atmospheres are different, so you are sure to find something that suits your preferences.